 It is always an emotional time when a child suffers severe harm.
-That is why it is important to speak with a compassionate local attorney.
+That is why it is important to speak with a compassionate Montgomery County injury attorney.
 A legal professional with experience working with minor claimants can determine whether you have a case and advise you on the best course of action to obtain compensation for all your child’s damages.

 Common Causes of Injuries Suffered by Children

 While children could suffer harm in several ways, there are some instances that are more common.
 Injury attorneys in Montgomery County often see children getting injured by:

 - Swimming pool accidents and drownings